britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 Durant, and Charles Reverdy, who issue from the hotel, the ladies dressed for a walk.)</i> Oh, confusion, I had forgotten them!

 <p align="center">SCENE ELEVENTH.
-Mrs. Costello, Miss Durant, Charles Reverdy, Winterbourne, then Daisy.
+Mrs. Costello, Miss Durant, Charles Reverdy, Winterbourne, then Daisy.</p>

 MRS. COSTELLO: Well, Frederick, we take for granted that your little interview is over, and that you are ready to accompany us into the town.